eXascaleInfolab/clubmark/README.md

 ### Prerequisites

 The benchmarking framework itself is a *cross-platform* application implemented on Python, and works at least on CPython 2/3 and Pypy interpreters.
 However, the benchmark executes clustering algorithms and evaluation utilities built for the specific platform.
 The build is performed for the *Linux Ubuntu 16.04 x64*, on other NIX systems some requirements might be missed and not easily solvable.
-[Docker](https://docs.docker.com/get-started/) image is prepared to run the benchmark from the docker container on any other platform wihoutu any issues.
+[Docker](https://docs.docker.com/get-started/) image is prepared to run the benchmark from the docker container on any other platform without any issues.

 > [Windows 10+ x64 provides Ubuntu-compatible bash shell](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/), which allows to install and execute terminal Ubuntu apps and execute the benchmarking like on Linux Ubuntu 16.04 x64.